 My dad didn’t give a shit about my social life.
 My health, he cared about — like when I played soccer in our unfinished basement and had to go to the ER to have a giant splinter removed from my butt, a story that has sadly become a Price family classic.
 But my dad didn’t know or want to know the ins and outs of whatever social drama was going on with me.
 And why would he?
 Every night of my childhood, Dad came home after a long day of work on the 6:08 train, and he just wanted to eat a TV dinner, watch “Northern Exposure” and go to bed.
 He didn’t need to spend forty minutes hearing about how my best friend Seth and I were in a fight because Seth made out with the new girl from Portland that I had a massive crush on even though Portland girl and I had bonded playing capture the flag on the theater retreat and SETH KNEW HOW I FELT!!!

-I, on the other hand, am transfixed by my child’s recounting of her daily adventures like she’s host of the 3rd grade TMZ.
+I, on the other hand, am transfixed by my child’s recounting of her daily adventures like she’s host of the third grade TMZ.
 “Bella snuck her iPad into the assembly?!
 GO ON!”
 I should also point out that my daughter doesn’t actually have an intricate social life.
 It’s not Downton Abbey.
 The daily “drama” revolves around a handful of eight-year-olds doing things like trading slime and passing notes about when they’re going to trade slime.
 So you’d think by now, the show would get old.
 Quite the contrary.
 I’m binge watching, and I don’t want it to end.

 I sometimes wonder if I’m all 3GTMZ because my wife and I don’t have any social drama anymore in our own lives; it goes away at a certain point and that’s a good thing.
 Another reason I think I’m so attuned to my daughter’s social life is that she is an only child, so she doesn’t have that built-in play time at home with a brother or sister.
 So when she has a negative interaction with a friend, I’ll feel guilty that we don’t have a sibling for her.
 She’ll come home and I’ll be like, “how was getting frozen yogurt with Alice?
 Did you make up after the slime note incident?
 I’M SORRY THAT WE LET YOU DOWN!!!”